 Matt Maciejewski, PhD is a Professor in the Department of Population Health Sciences.
 He is also a Research Career Scientist and Director of the Health Economics and Policy Unit in the Center for Health Services Research in Primary Care at the Durham VA Medical Center.
 Matt also holds Adjunct Professor appointments in the Schools of Public Health and Pharmacy at the University of North Carolina at Chapel Hill.
-Lastly, he is a Statistical Associate Editor at JAMA.

 He has research interests in four areas:

 1) evaluation of surgical and behavioral interventions for the management of obesity and cardiometabolic conditions

 2) evaluation of cost-sharing changes on demand for medications and health services

 3) analysis of health care utilization and expenditures in experimental and quasi-experimental studies